jinayshah86/notebook/docs/python/concurrency.md

 The **consumer** receives objects from queue and marks the object as processed using `q.task_done()` and when object is `SENTINEL` it stops.
-The purpose of using `q.task_done()` is to allow the final instruction in the code, `q.join()`, to unblock when all elements have been acknowledged, so that the execution can end.
+The purpose of using `q.task_done()` is to allow the final instruction in the code to unblock when all elements have been acknowledged, so that the execution can end.

 **Output:**
 ```text